31 May, 2025

 Set in the vibrant city of Maputo, Mozambique, Era Oculta centers on Phambi, a Rastafari artist striving to provide a better life for his son, Ixon.
 Phambi faces financial hardships that threaten his ability to keep Ixon enrolled in school due to unpaid fees.
 His artistic journey intertwines with Paula and Ednora, feminist activists who pose for his paintings, highlighting themes of art, activism, and societal norms.
 The film delves into the challenges and triumphs of an artist navigating Mozambique’s unique cultural landscape, exploring the transformative power of art as a form of resilience against adversity.
 It also sheds light on the collaborative spirit within the artistic community and the role of women in shaping societal narratives.
 The film premiered at the Tribeca Film Festival in June 2024, where it received attention for its nuanced portrayal of Maputo’s art scene and the interplay between personal aspirations and broader social movements.

-Faces Of Africa โ€“ Samora Machel: The Struggle Continues (2015, 29′)
+Faces Of Africa โ€“ Samora Machel: The Struggle Continues (2015, 29′, dir.
+CGTN Africa)

 The documentary Faces of Africa โ€“ Samora Machel: The Struggle Continues offers an in-depth look at the life and legacy of Samora Machel, Mozambiqueโ€™s first president and a pivotal figure in Africaโ€™s anti-colonial liberation movements.
 Produced by CGTN Africa, the film traces Machelโ€™s transformation from a nurse witnessing racial inequality to a revolutionary leader who played a central role in Mozambiqueโ€™s fight for independence from Portuguese colonial rule.โ€‹ Born in 1933 in Gaza Province, Machel experienced firsthand the injustices of colonialism, including forced cotton farming imposed on his family.
 His early career as a nurse exposed him to systemic racism, as black nurses were paid less than their white counterparts.
 These experiences fueled his commitment to social justice, leading him to join the Mozambique Liberation Front (FRELIMO) in Tanzania, where he received military training and rose through the ranks to become a prominent leader.โ€‹ Under Machelโ€™s leadership, FRELIMO declared Mozambiqueโ€™s independence on June 25, 1975.
 As president, Machel championed socialist ideals, focusing on eradicating inequality, illiteracy, poverty, and corruption.
-He is renowned for his rallying cry, โ€œA luta continuaโ€ (โ€œThe struggle continuesโ€), which became emblematic of ongoing efforts toward social and economic justice.โ€‹ The documentary features insights from individuals who knew Machel personally, including his daughter Olivia Machel, who now manages the Samora Machel Documentation Center.
+He is renowned for his rallying cry, ‘A luta continua’ (‘The struggle continues’), which became emblematic of ongoing efforts toward social and economic justice.โ€‹ The documentary features insights from individuals who knew Machel personally, including his daughter Olivia Machel, who now manages the Samora Machel Documentation Center.
 It also includes reflections from Mozambican citizens and journalists who discuss the enduring relevance of Machelโ€™s vision and the challenges the country faces today.โ€‹

 Mabata Bata (2018, 74′, dir.
 Sol Carvalho, FESTIVAL EXCLUSIVE!)

 Azarias is a young orphan shepherd, keeper of a herd of oxen, where the ox Mabata Bata stands out.
-The oxen will be the basis of the “lobolo” payment, a traditional dowry that his uncle Raul must pay for his own marriage.
+The oxen will be the basis of the ‘lobolo’ payment, a traditional dowry that his uncle Raul must pay for his own marriage.
 Azariasโ€™ dream is to be a normal child, to go to school, gold that is supported by his grandmother.
 One day, when Azariah is in the pasture, Mabata Bata steps into a mine – the result of the civil war in the country – and explodes.
 The young man fears his uncle’s reprisals and flees to the forest, taking with him the remaining oxen.
 The grandmother and uncle leave in their quest to rescue him and persuade him to return.

-O Tempo dos Leopardos (The Time of the Leopards, 1985, dir.
+O Tempo dos Leopardos (The Time of the Leopards, 1985, 92′, dir.
 Zdravko Velimiroviฤ‡)

-O Tempo dos Leopardos (1985), also known as Time of the Leopards, is a significant war drama co-produced by Mozambique and Yugoslavia.
+O Tempo dos Leopardos is a war drama co-produced by Mozambique and Yugoslavia.
 Directed by Zdravko Velimiroviฤ‡, it holds the distinction of being the first feature film produced in Mozambique. โ€‹Set in 1971 during the final years of Portuguese colonial rule, the film offers a fictionalized portrayal of the Mozambican War of Independence from the perspective of the colonized.
-The narrative centers on two childhood friendsโ€”one Mozambican and one Portugueseโ€”who find themselves on opposing sides of the liberation struggle. โ€‹Beyond its historical context, O Tempo dos Leopardos serves as a political allegory, emphasizing themes of betrayal and national identity.
-Notably, the film portrays the most dangerous antagonist not as a Portuguese colonizer but as a Mozambican traitor within the liberation movement, reflecting the internal challenges faced during the fight for independence. โ€‹Premiering in Maputo in 1985 to commemorate a decade of independence, the film was celebrated for its contribution to Mozambican cinema and its role in shaping national identity through the arts.
+The narrative centers on two childhood friends, one Mozambican and one Portuguese, who find themselves on opposing sides of the liberation struggle. โ€‹Beyond its historical context, O Tempo dos Leopardos serves as a political allegory, emphasizing themes of betrayal and national identity.
+Notably, the film portrays the most dangerous antagonist not as a Portuguese colonizer but as a Mozambican traitor within the liberation movement, reflecting the internal challenges faced during the fight for independence. โ€‹The film premiered in Maputo in 1985 to commemorate the first decade of independence of Mozambique.

-Samora Machel’s Struggle: How Mozambiqueโ€™s Revolution Ended Portugal’s Empire (2025, 45′)
+Samora Machel’s Struggle: How Mozambiqueโ€™s Revolution Ended Portugal’s Empire (2025, 45′, director unknown)

-The documentary Samora Machelโ€™s Struggle: How Mozambiqueโ€™s Revolution Ended Portugalโ€™s Empire (2025, 45 minutes) offers an exploration of Mozambiqueโ€™s decade-long fight for independence, led by Samora Machel and the Mozambique Liberation Front (FRELIMO).
+Samora Machelโ€™s Struggle: How Mozambiqueโ€™s Revolution Ended Portugalโ€™s Empire offers an exploration of Mozambiqueโ€™s decade-long fight for independence, led by Samora Machel and the Mozambique Liberation Front (FRELIMO).
 It delves into the historical, political, and social dynamics that culminated in the collapse of Portugalโ€™s colonial empire in Africa.โ€‹ The film traces Machelโ€™s evolution from a nurse witnessing systemic racial injustices to a revolutionary leader who galvanized a nation.
 It examines how FRELIMOโ€™s guerrilla warfare tactics, combined with international support and mounting pressure on Portugal, contributed to the eventual independence of Mozambique.
 The documentary also sheds light on the broader implications of Mozambiqueโ€™s liberation, highlighting its role in inspiring other anti-colonial movements across the continent.

 The Kids Look at the Sky (2024, 11′, dir.
 Enric Ribes)

-The Kids Look at the Sky is a short documentary directed by Enric Ribes that offers a poignant glimpse into the lives of a community living with albinism on the outskirts of Maputo, Mozambique.
+The Kids Look at the Sky is a short documentary directed by Enric Ribes that offers an intimate glimpse into the lives of a community living with albinism on the outskirts of Maputo, Mozambique.
 The film delves into the myths and cultural perceptions surrounding albinism, highlighting the resilience and unity of this community as they navigate societal challenges.
 Through poetic visuals and intimate storytelling, Ribes captures the essence of their daily experiences, emphasizing themes of survival, identity, and hope.

-SAO TOME & PRINCIPE
+SAO TOME & PRINCIPE ๐Ÿ‡ธ๐Ÿ‡น

-SURINAME
+SURINAME ๐Ÿ‡ธ๐Ÿ‡ท

 Brokopondo: Stories of a Drowned Land (1994, 47′, dir.
 John Albert Jansen, FESTIVAL EXCLUSIVE!)